 There are other syndromes that can cause mammary nodules and swelling (e.g. Mastitis, mammary hyperplasia, lactation, other tumour types), so your veterinarian may suggest diagnostic tests to help determine the cause of the masses.

 - A complete blood count and chemistry will help your veterinarian to determine if there are any changes in the white blood cell count to suggest atypical white cells or a high number of white cells.
-It is also possible to identify infection, generalized bleeding, disease of the kidney, liver, pancreas and metabolic disease.
+It is also possible to identify infection, generalized bleeding, kidney disease, liver disease, pancreatitis and metabolic disease.

 - Fine Needle Aspirate: These may be suggested to determine the cell type of the masses that lie in the mammary chain, or in the lymph nodes draining the mammary chain.

 - X-rays: X-rays of the chest are important to ascertain if there are metastatic tumours evident.

 The goal of treatment is to obtain tissue biopsy and potentially remove the cancer from the mammary tract.
 Excisions from mammary tumours are usually large to try to remove all presence of the tumour.

 - Surgical removal and biopsy

 - Medications: If your pet is diagnosed with mammary adenocarcinoma, there are chemotherapy drug protocols that may aid in remission of the cancer.